Coder2002-MSAdithya/Cloud-App-SSRF/README.md

 sudo ./bind.sh
 ```
 ### 2. Run the metadata service
-Start the fake metadata service, which listens on 169.254.169.254:80
+Start the fake metadata service, which listens on `169.254.169.254:80`
 ```bash
 sudo python3 metadata_server.py
 ```
 ### 3. Run the Python apps
-Start the three microservices in separate terminals:
+Start the three microservices in separate terminals (different from the metadata_service as well):
 ```bash
 python3 app1.py   # port 8081
 python3 app2.py   # port 8082